mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Individuals who constantly challenge their comrades will usually lose charisma and in some cases are cast out from the pack.
-Exploiting one’s prowess in combat as an easy way of gaining charisma is seen as un-Vargr and not tolerated.
+Exploiting one's prowess in combat as an easy way of gaining charisma is seen as un-Vargr and not tolerated.
 Infighting has its rightful place but it is not an alternative to charisma; it is just one of many aspects of